eene287/U.S.Transportation-with-COVID19/README.md

 I am analyzing the Daily Traffic Volume at the FTS stations in the US on a temporal scale from Jan.1st 2019 to Dec.
 31st 2020

-The state wide cumulative traffic volume in 2020 is compared to the corresponding volume in 2018 and 2019, and with the sttae wide COVID19 policies. \
+The state wide cumulative traffic volume in 2020 is compared to the corresponding volume in 2018 and 2019, and with the state wide COVID19 policies. \
  The COVID19 state policies were extracted from (https://en.wikipedia.org/wiki/U.S._state_and_local_government_responses_to_the_COVID19_pandemic) and (https://www.nytimes.com/interactive/2020/us/states-reopen-map-coronavirus.html)   The COVID19 state policies